shuyangau/MyTest/README.md

 Test resources are under `src/test/resource`

-The main idea we design the tests
+The main idea designing the tests
 1. execute api access
 2. collect the result
 3. verify the result follows the swagger schema by a util function `checkSchema`